 How much is Spinal cord injury compensation settlement?

-Every spinal cord injury varies in severity and the final amount of compensation awarded is based on the factors including the cost of long-term care and loss of earnings as well as the loss of mobility.
+Every spinal cord injury varies in severity and the final compensation amount received depends on certain factors.
+This will include the cost of long-term care and loss of earnings as well as the loss of mobility.

 Nevertheless, when a spinal injury results in extreme conditions like paraplegia where people lose the ability to feel and move, compensation is usually in hundreds of thousands to millions of pounds.
 Our spinal injury lawyers can give you a range of your medical claims worth using our medical negligence calculator.
 Call in today for assistance with any queries regarding your claim.

 Can I claim injury compensation for someone else?

 It is sometimes possible that the people who are entitled to claim injury compensation are unable to do that for themselves.
 In this case, the law recognizes that someone can do that in their place.
 There are a number of reasons that can lead to this.
 For example, you may want to claim on behalf of your child if they are younger than 18.